jrzaurin/nlp-stuff/README.md

 # Text-Classification-with-Tensorflow

-Part of the code in this repo is based on this great [tutorial](https://blog.keras.io/using-pre-trained-word-embeddings-in-a-keras-model.html) by F. Chollet, which I recommend reading.
+Part of the code in this repo is based on this great keras [tutorial](https://blog.keras.io/using-pre-trained-word-embeddings-in-a-keras-model.html) by F. Chollet, which I recommend reading.

 The aim here is simply to illustrate 3 different ways of building a Convolutional neural network using Tensorflow, for text classification.